 If your cat becomes unwell or vomits multiple times in quick succession, you should give your vet a call for advice.
 Severe, acute vomiting can be caused by serious underlying issues and can quickly result in dehydration and electrolyte imbalances that need to be corrected.

 Chronic vomiting can also be a concern.
 This is where your cat has vomited regularly and consistently for a number of days with no signs of improvement.
 They may also have a reduced appetite as a result of the condition.

 If your cat has not eaten for more than 36 hours, you should take them to see a vet.
 Cats can suffer from serious food aversion issues if they do not eat for a significant period of time.

 Why does my cat always seem to vomit when I am away?

 Very occasionally vomiting can be attributed to stress due to changes within the home, such as going away or changes of routine.
-This stress may manifest as gastric changes such as vomiting and diarrhoea.
-To limit the likelihood of this happening it is important to leave clear instructions so that your cat sitter can keep your cats routine and familiarise themselves with your cats habits before you go away.
+This stress may manifest as gastric changes such as vomiting and diarrhea.
+To limit the likelihood of this happening it is important to leave clear instructions so that your cat sitter can keep your cats routine and familiarize themselves with your cat’s habits before you go away.